 When will the next cohort begin?

-The next cohort will begin in Fall 2019.
+The next cohort will begin Fall term.

 How long does the program take to complete?